leeclaire156/Team-Profile-Generator/README.md

   ## Test Instructions

-  To run a test, use the command line to reach this repository and invoke Jest's testing capabilities with `npm test` or `npm run test`, all four tests will be ran.
-Again, make sure you have jest installed with first.
+  To run a test, use the command line to reach the testing directory within this repository and invoke Jest's testing capabilities with `npm test` or `npm run test`, all four tests will be ran.
+Again, make sure you have Jest installed with first.

   ## Questions